-The guidelines are presented in this European guidance book together with a series of illustrative examples of different measures of noise abatement.
-More information about ON-AIR can be found on the home page (www.on-air.no).
+The guidelines are presented in this European guidance book, together with a series of illustrative examples of different measures of noise abatement.
+More information about ON-AIR can be found on the ON-AIR website (www.on-air.no).
 The guidance book is the final result and Deliverable D.4.1 of the ON-AIR project.

-The ON-AIR project is carried out for the Conference of European Directors of Roads (hereafter CEDR).
-The project was selected by the CEDR based on the CEDR Call 2012: Noise.
-The title of the noise call was 'Noise integration into the planning of new national road schemes and upgrade of existing roads'.
-The ON-AIR project addresses Project 1 of this call, titled 'Optimisation of noise assessment and management strategies'.
+The ON-AIR project was carried out for the Conference of European Directors of Roads (CEDR).
+The project was selected by CEDR based on the CEDR Call 2012: Noise.
+The title of the noise call was 'Integrating strategic noise management into the operation and maintenance of national road networks'.
+The ON-AIR project addresses Project 1 of this call: 'Optimisation of noise assessment and management strategies'.
 To follow the work of the ON-AIR project, CEDR established a Project Executive Board (PEB) with the following members: